The Media Outlets Poised To Become Trump’s Personal Propaganda Machine

 - Right Side Broadcasting, One America News Network

 - Donald Trump, Stephen Bannon, Corey Lewandowski, Milo Yiannopoulos, Roger Stone, Julian Assange

 - The New York Observer, The National Enquirer, Breitbart, The Washington Times

-- Media Ethics, Trump Transition, Stephen Bannon joins Trump campaign, White nationalism, Alt-Right, Race
+- Media Ethics, Trump Transition, Stephen Bannon joins Trump campaign, White nationalism, Alt-right and pro-Trump trolls, Race